logista/btsite/posting-guide.md

 ### asides

-Asides, while they are now an HTML element, are called using `{: .aside}` markup.
+Asides, while they are now an HTML5 element, are called using `{: .aside}` markup.
 Longer asides require div markup that starts something like `<div class="aside" markdown="1">`.
 They can appear anywhere within an article.
 They weren't styled by the original designer, and I may end up changing it later.

 You know, now that I know how to make snippets, I've done it with `asdiv`: